elaforge/karya/test/README.md

 The test framework is home-grown and sort of hacked up, but fairly simple.

-`test/generate_run_tests.py` is given a set of test modules.
+`Util.Test.GenerateRunTests` is given a set of test modules.
 By convention, these have the form *_test.hs.
 It extracts functions beginning with `test_`, and generates a `RunTests` program that calls all of them.  `RunTests` actually takes a regex and only runs tests that match.

 Test names are prefixed with `interactive-` for tests that want to have a chat with you, `gui-` that are going to be popping up windows right and left (more